-Managing money is a skill you can teach kids at a very young age.
-Teaching kids to be responsible with money can prevent your kids from joining the masses stuck in a dangerous debt cycle or on the verge of financial disaster.
+Managing money responsibly is a skill you can teach kids at a very young age.
+Teaching kids about money may prevent them from joining the masses stuck in a dangerous debt cycle or on the verge of financial disaster.

 Being a good role model is a part of the process, and there are several things you can do to make sure your kids are hardwired to manage their money effectively through every stage of life.
 Looking for financial education for kids?
 Here are five essential money lessons you can teach your kids at any age.